shadyvalleyfarm/shadyvalleyfarm.github.io/index.md

 Some of the information on this site is a bit dated.
 Not all goats are listed under "Goats"  but the above table is up-to-date and accurate.
 I'll be updating pics and information on individual goat pages as time permits.

-All goats are due for CD&T shots in March 2016.
-Hooves were trimmed in December 2015.
+All goats are due for CD&T shots in February 2017.
+Hooves were trimmed in January 2016/December 2015.
 I do random fecals to test for internal parasites.
 See below for more specifics.

 # Contact